This escaped convict that's on the loose somewhere out there.

 His wife is still in the house.

-He said, Well, she's not going to support me, not having a job and bumming around.
+He said, well, she's not going to support me not having a job and bumming around.

-Say Graham plays the music loud, he spouts obscenity laced tirades, uses the yard as a toilet.
+He spouts obscenity-laced tirades, uses the yard as a toilet.

-They're not amused by this, and they've asked the city to uh prohibit such living arrangements.
+And they've asked the city to prohibit such living arrangements.

 He proudly admits that he gets better reception outside his car than he ever did in the house.